Elizabeth Barrett-marriage, motherhood, and mission

 Dr. John McCrae

-I suspect that as a physician, he was deeply pained by treating the wounded, and the loss of those he could not save.
+I suspect that as a physician, he was deeply pained in treating the wounded soldiers, and the loss of those he could not save.

 “In April 1915, McCrae was stationed in the trenches near Ypres, Belgium, in an area known as Flanders, during the bloody Second Battle of Ypres.